almostearthling/when-command-testsuite/README.md

 The best way to test these conditions remains probably to interact with the applet and verify that certain events actually trigger certain tasks.
 Possibly in future versions of this test suite, the user will be asked to interact with the system, by enabling a network or plugging in a device.

-Also, the *Note* in **When**'s `README.md` file, *Conditions* paragraph, should be taken into account: conditions that trigger the same task at very close times should be avoided, because in case of two conditions triggering the same task at the same time only one of them will actually result bound to it.
+Also, the *Note* in **When**'s documentation file [overview](http://when-documentation.readthedocs.org/en/latest/description.html#overview), should be taken into account: conditions occur at very close times should be avoided, because in case of two events at the same time only one of them will actually be enqueued for task execution.

 ### How to Recover